Rigidity of Homogeneous Gradient Soliton Metrics and Related Equations

 Next we observe that $G$ respects the splitting $M=B\times_{u}F$.
 In fact, the tangent distributions to the leaves $\{b\}\times F$ are given by $\mathcal{F}=\{\nabla w\mid w\in W_{p}\}$ where $W_{p}=\{w\in W\mid w(p)=0\}$.
 Since $G$ preserves $W$ it must also preserve $\mathcal{F}$ as well as the orthogonal distribution.

 In case $M$ is not simply connected and $\mathrm{dim}(W)=2$ we reach the same conclusion for the universal cover of $M$.
-Here $W={w:\mathbb{R}\rightarrow \mathbb{R} \mid w''=\tau w}$ becomes a space of functions on $\mathbb{R}$ that is invariant under a cyclic group of translations.
+Here $W=\{w:\mathbb{R}\rightarrow \mathbb{R} \mid w''=\tau w\}$ becomes a space of functions on $\mathbb{R}$ that is invariant under a cyclic group of translations.
 Since our quadratic form is invariant under a homogeneous group the function $\tau$ must be constant.

 We can now apply Lemma \ref{Lemma:WPHomogeneous} to see that either $M$ is a one-dimensional extension, a direct product, or the universal cover is a direct product with $\mathbb{R}$.
-Once $M$ or its universal cover is a direct product we have that $u$ is constant, so $w=u(x)v(y)$ shows that all the functions in $W$ are only on the constant curvature factor, $F$. \end{proof}

-For the remainder of the section we investigate what type of rigidity can be expected when $q$ is divergence free.
-The only case we need to consider is evidently when $\dim W=1$ and is spanned by $w=e^{ar},\,a>0$, where $r:M\rightarrow\mathbb{R}$ is a distance function.
-An interesting special occurs when
+Once $M$ or its universal cover is a direct product we have that $u$ is constant, so $w=u(x)v(y)$ shows that all the functions in $W$ are only on the constant curvature factor, $F$. \end{proof} Now we consider what more we can say in the case that $q$ is assumed to be divergence free or Codazzi.
+Note that is cases (1)-(3) of Theorem \ref{Thm:W} $q$ is either a constant multiple of the metric or, on the products, a constant sum of the metrics on the factors.
+In particular, $q$ is both divergence free and Codazzi.
+We show that the Codazzi property in fact characterizes these examples, while there are many more examples which are divergence free.
+First we establish some properties of the metrics in case (4) of the previous theorem. \begin{proposition}Let $w=e^{ar},\,a>0$, where $r:M\rightarrow\mathbb{R}$ is a distance function.
+If $q=\frac{1}{w}\hess w$ , then

-This is the so-called quasi-Einstein or warped product Einstein equation as it is the equation on $B$ that makes a warped product $B\times_{w}F$ an Einstein metric when $F$ is an Einstein metric.
-Interestingly there are many such examples that are 1-dimensional extensions of algebraic solitons (see \cite{He-Petersen-Wylie-Homogeneous}, \cite{Lafuente}).
-The quasi-Einstein equation is studied in more detail in section 7.

-With this in mind we cannot expect the same rigid behavior as in section \ref{Section:F}.
-In fact, we will produce examples of one-dimensional extensions $G=H\rtimes\mathbb{R}$ such that $H$ is not an algebraic soliton and $\frac{1}{w}\hess w$ is divergence free, where $w=e^{ar}$.

-We start with some general properties that lead to a corollary which gives simple conditions for when we obtain the most rigidity.